Applying to the Major

 Q: What is the acceptance rate to the major?

 A: Almost all of the students who apply to the major are accepted.
-If there are students which the Social Work faculty assess as being inappropriate for the major at this point, the Department Chair or other faculty let the student know about the concerns before the student submits the application.
+If there are students whom the social work faculty assess as being inappropriate for the major at this point, the department chair or other faculty let the student know about the concerns before the student submits the application.
 In some cases, a student is conditionally accepted to the major.
 They must demonstrate professional readiness to be admitted to the major before they are formally accepted.
 The faculty work with such students to develop a specific plan to address any concerns.